 If the Open Loop Precoding Supported subfield is set to 1, the STA supports open loop precoding as specified in 30.6.8.3.
 Otherwise, the STA does not support open loop precoding.

-If the DCM π/2-SQPSK Supported subfield is set to 1, the STA supports DCM π/2-SQPSK as specified in 30.5.9.5.2.
-Otherwise, the STA does not support DCM π/2-SQPSK.
+If the DCM π/2-BPSK Supported subfield is set to 1, the STA supports DCM π/2-BPSK as specified in 30.5.9.5.2.
+Otherwise, the STA does not support DCM π/2-BPSK.

 The Short CW Punctured Supported, Short CW Superimposed Supported, Long CW Punctured Supported and Long CW Superimposed Supported subfields indicate the support by an EDMG STA for LDPC code rate 7/8 with codeword length equal to 624, 672, 1248, and 1344 bits as follows: